YunYunFan Garage Kit Guide

 You can use plastic wrap in place of tape for big sections after the second layer of tape or so.

-for odd shaped pieces of masking you have two options: putty or liquid mask.
+For odd shaped pieces of masking, you have two options: putty or liquid mask.
 I've never had luck with liquid masks. but with putty it's pretty easy to put on and adjust with tweezers.

 If you screw up by painting too thick and have the paint bleed through the tape, you'd have to strip the paint and start over.